Waziup/learning-center-content/content/en/solutions/data_gathering_irrigationn/guide.md

 The second option is to use the sun to power the micro controller, this way, it is self-sufficient.
 The controller should be able to collect data over years without maintenance.

 We use the following components:
-- 5V MPPT solar charge controller
+- 5 V MPPT solar charge controller
-- 5V Solar panel 0,3W
+- 5 V Solar panel 0,3 W
-- 3,7V LiPo battery with 2500mAh (approximately 10Wh)
+- 3,7 V LiPo battery with 2500mAh (approximately 10 Wh)

-The solar charge controller tracks the maximum power point and therefore uses the energy, supplied by the solar panel, in an efficient way.
+The solar charge controller tracks the "maximum power point" and therefore uses the energy, supplied by the solar panel, in an efficient way.
 It can handle bigger panels, but since our power requirements are very little, we only use a small one.
-Which brings us to the solar panel, it has only 0,3W.
-To charge the 10Wh battery from 0-100% SOC, under optimal conditions, would take approximately 34h of direct sunlight.
+Which brings us to the solar panel, it has only 0,3 W. To charge the 10 Wh battery from 0-100% SOC, under optimal conditions, would take approximately 34h of direct sunlight.
 To put this in other words, the battery used is to big, but we still had them on the shelf and we wanted to have a buffer to have the device powered guaranteed.
-Compared to the WaziSense with its two super capacitors (0,0405Wh), the battery used here (10Wh) can store 250x the energy.
-So you can use a battery with 10% of the capacity (250mAh) and have still plenty of buffer left.
+Compared to the WaziSense with its two super capacitors (0,0405 Wh), the battery used here (10 Wh) can store 250x the energy.
+So you can use a battery with 10% of the capacity (250 mAh) and have still plenty of buffer left.

 Additionally we added a switch to control the power state of the device from outside the case.
 This comes in handy, since we want to waterproof the devices further with silicone, to avoid any failure.
 But more on that in the next step.